coumbaya/feta/README.md

 The first step, is to load the capture trace into a database, of your storage DB's choice:

--load or -l: for loading a new DB
+--load or -l: for loading a new DB

 --resetDB or -r: for reseting an existing DB